AVGGT: Rethinking Global Attention for Accelerating VGGT: Methodology

 \subsection{Subsampling Global Attention}

-After converting the early global attention layers to frame attention, the remaining global attention layers contribute to multi-view correlations to varying degrees (see Section~\ref{sec:analy}).
+After converting the early global attention layers to frame attention, the remaining global attention layers contribute to multi-view correlations to varying degrees (see Sec.~\ref{sec:analy}).
 Our analysis in Sec.~\ref{sec:analy} shows that global attention primarily performs alignment by linking spatially sparse corresponding patches across views, rather than requiring dense token-to-token matching.
 This implies that the full set of patch tokens is unnecessary for the alignment stage.
-To exploit this redundancy, we introduce \emph{subsampling global attention}, where only a compact and spatially uniform subset of patch tokens is used as Keys and Values, while all Queries and all special tokens are preserved.
-Because intermediate representations do not provide metric 3D coordinates, we approximate uniform sampling in 3D by applying a uniform 2D grid sampling on each view.
-This sampling strategy yields a training-free reduction of the global-attention operator while retaining the anchor tokens that drive cross-view alignment.
+To exploit this redundancy, we introduce \emph{subsampling global attention}, where only a compact and spatially uniform subset of patch tokens is used as Keys and Values, while all Queries and all special tokens are preserved. \textbf{The reason for not subsampling Queries is that subsampling them reduces the set of tokens that receive cross-view updates, collapsing token diversity and harming dense 3D prediction.
+More detailed analysis and related ablation studies are provided in the \textit{Supplementary Materials}.}